In this article, I share my thoughts on visiting expensive cities and countries and why I refuse to take this out of my travel plans.

-When I returned from Brazil earlier this year, I wrote a post about how expensive I found Rio de Janeiro (for some reason this is one of my most popular posts).
-Even though I recognize I was a bit shocked by the prices, I still urged readers to visit Brazil.
+After visiting Brazil, even though I recognize I was a bit shocked by the prices, I still urged readers to visit the country.
 Why?
-Because I loved everything I saw.
+Because I loved all the places we visited.
 Because I had a great experience.
 Because I felt great joy.
 Because this country is unique in its own particular way.
-(Side note: I believe every country has something to offer).

-The article provided some tips on how to save money on a visit to Rio de Janeiro because, according to me, “The cost of living of a particular country should not kill your dream of visiting”.
-Turns out one of the commenters didn’t agree with my statement because “There are plenty of places to visit with the option of not getting stunned at every corner by the prices”.
+To me, the cost of living of a particular country should not kill your dream of visiting.
+Turns out not everybody agrees.
+I get a lot of comments stating some places should be avoided because of the prices.
+According to those commenters, there are plenty of places to visit with the option of not getting stunned at every corner by the prices.

 However, I don’t want the “expensive factor” determining what places I should visit or not.